ydyjya/ydyjya/README.md

 - 🔭 I’m currently interested in **LLM Safety, jailbreak & defense and interpretability specifically**.

-- 👨‍💻 I'm currently interning at Tongyi, as a Research Intern.
+- 👨‍💻 I'm currently interning at A*Star, as a Research Intern.

 - 🤝 I’m looking for **PhD programs**.